mirainomarco/marcomourax/README.md

 <div>
   <h1>Hello everyone, pleasure.</h1>
-  <p>I'm a newbie in this programming world, I got into it because I'm passionate about everything about Artificial Intelligence and Machine Learning, so I decided to start with python, but I'm also learning about web development. let me know if you have any questions. <a href = "mailto:marcomoura@naver.com">let me know if you have any questions</a>.
+  <p>I'm a newbie in this programming world, I got into it because I'm passionate about everything about Artificial Intelligence and Machine Learning.
+So I decided to start with python, but I'm also learning about web development. let me know if you have any questions. <a href = "mailto:marcomoura@naver.com">let me know if you have any questions</a>.
 Looking forward to working with you!</p>
 </div>

 <hr>